Frequently asked questions

 Almost always 1099 (independent contractor).
 A few agencies offer W-2 with slightly lower rates.

 The agency or facility pays.
-99% of assignments come with occurrence-based malpractice insurance that includes tail coverage.
+99% of assignments come with claims-made based malpractice insurance that includes tail coverage.

 The agency or facility pays (sometimes reimbursed, sometimes direct-billed).
 Legitimate agencies never make you pay upfront.